obfusk/srvbak/README.md

   concurrent backups; you can create+rm this lock file yourself when e.g. copying backups elsewhere.

+  A status file (`$base_dir/.var/status`) is used to log the status of the current/last run.
+It is not written until just before the actual backup begins -- after the configuration file has been processed, the lock file is created, and the previous status is checked.
+For more information on the (contents of the) status file, see `srvbakrc.sample`.

 []: }}}1

 ## Install and Configure